JoeBillingsley/JoeTheAverage.github.io/cv/equestrian.md

         Hold riding insurance through the BHS.
     </li>
     <li>
-        Committed to improving.
-Always seeking opportunities to develop.
+        Looking to explore opportunities outside of traditional dressage.
     </li>
     <li>
         Currently in Ipswich working with BT to develop novel algorithms for computer resource management in next generation telecommunications networks.